 More Apple Desserts to Love

 My apple pie dump cake or my caramel apple dump cake and slow cooker apple cobbler are all easy cobbler recipes.
 This skillet apple pie and my crescent roll apple dumplings, caramel apple nachos and baked caramel stuffed apples are easy versions of classic desserts.
-My caramel apple dip is perfect for parties!
+My caramel apple dip and apple pie dip are perfect for parties!

 Cinnamon Apple Crisp without Oats